HarrisLich/CMPT475-Group2-Meeting-Summarizer/README.md

 ## Deployment

 This project contains both a frontend application and a Python FastAPI backend API.
-Each can be deployed independently or together, depending on your infrastructure.
-Deployment options include Render, Jenkins, or any container-based workflow.
+Each can be deployed independently or together, depending on your infrastructure needs.
+Deployment was done with Render

 ## Frontend Setup & Installation